WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

    Do **not** use ``body(i).QTFs`` and ``body(i).meanDrift`` together.
    This will result in **double-counting** of mean drift forces—once from the QTFs and once from linear mean drift.
+When attempting to use ``body(i).QTFs`` and ``body(i).meanDrift`` together, a warning is thrown and the standalone mean drift flag is turned off.
+Only the QTFs will be used to avoid double-counting the mean drift forces.

 ----